visgl/deck.gl/docs/using-with-react.md

 Arguments:
 - `info` - the [info](#remarks) object for the topmost matched layer at the coordinate
-- `pickedInfos` - an array of info objects for all visible and pickable layers, in top to bottom order.
+- `pickedInfos` - an array of info objects for all pickable layers that are visible, in top to bottom order.
 - `event` - the original MouseEvent object

 ##### `onLayerClick` (Function, optional)